Home » Oracle » Oracle Database » Oracle tkprof utility : How to generate and read

-We saw how to enable trace in an earlier post.
-The trace files obtained from the method is in raw form which can be converted into a more readable format using the tkprof utility in Oracle (Transient Kernel PROFile utility)
+We saw how to enable trace in Oracle in an earlier post.
+The trace files obtained from the method are in raw form which can be converted into a more readable format using the tkprof utility in Oracle (Transient Kernel PROFile utility)

 tkprof utility in Oracle